dbu9/sciencechronicle.org/content/en/news/chia-seeds-benefits-for-females/index.md

 description: "Chia seeds have been gaining popularity in recent years due to their numerous health benefits, especially for females.
 A recent study conducted at the Albert Einstein College of Medicine has revealed some fascinating insights into the potential benefits of chia seeds for women's health."
 date: 2024-01-25T17:48:53.574Z
 draft: false
-tags: [chia, biology, health, chia seeds for females, chia seeds benefits for females, reduced menstrual pain, estrogen levels, bone health,osteoporosis, weight management ]
+tags: [chia, biology, health, chia seeds for females, chia seeds benefits for females, reduced menstrual pain, estrogen levels, bone health,osteoporosis, weight management, chia seeds omega 3, chiaseeds, chia seeds fiber,chia seeds protein, chia seeds for weight loss, chia seeds and, chia s, chia food ]
 thumbnail: "/news/chia-seeds-benefits-for-females/thumb.jpg"
 ---